 Stage I Often called early-stage cancer, it is usually a small cancer or tumor that has not grown deeply into nearby tissues or spread to the lymph nodes or other parts of the body.

 Stages II and III indicate that the cancer has extended beyond the immediate region of the tumor and may have invaded nearby lymph nodes and muscles but has not spread to distant organs.
-Typically, both states indicate larger cancers or tumors that have grown more deeply into nearby tissue.
+Typically, both stages indicate larger cancers or tumors that have grown more deeply into nearby tissue.

 Stage IV cancer, also referred to as advanced or metastatic cancer, refers to a cancer that has already spread to a distant part of the body when it’s first diagnosed.